brotatotes/bht-automation/bht gen 1/Matthew/Chapter 4/Matthew 4 7 bht.md

 # Matthew 4:7 Commentary Help Text

 ## BHT:
-The verse in question teaches us the importance of not demanding further proof or evidence from God when He has already made His will clear to us.
-It warns against seeking additional signs or proofs, emphasizing the need to trust in God's word without doubting or questioning His plans.
-By resisting the temptation to require more evidence, we demonstrate our faith and trust in God's wisdom and guidance.
+The verse being described presents a warning against tempting or challenging God's authority or demanding further proof when His will has already been made clear.
+It advises believers to trust in God's wisdom and guidance, avoiding the temptation to doubt or seek unnecessary signs.
+The verse emphasizes the clarity and sufficiency of God's revelation, cautioning against questioning or misinterpreting His word.
+It serves as a reminder to have faith in God's promises and not to test or challenge His authority.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "πάλιν] not ‘contra,’ which it never simply means, not even in Galatians 5:3 ; 1 John 2:8 ; but ‘rursus’ or ‘iterum,’ as the versions rightly render it."
+1. "πάλιν] not ‘contra,’ which it never simply means, not even in Galatians 5:3; 1 John 2:8; but ‘rursus’ or ‘iterum,’ as the versions rightly render it."
-2. "The addition of a second Scripture qualifies and interprets the first; but does not refute it."
+2. "The addition of a second Scripture qualifies and interprets the first."
-3. "The commentary emphasizes the importance of understanding the true meaning of πάλιν, which is not 'contra' but rather 'rursus' or 'iterum'."
+3. "But does not refute it."

 ### Jamieson Fausset Brown:
 1. "True, it is so written, and on that promise I implicitly rely; but in using it there is another Scripture which must not be forgotten."